movch/xcode-templates/readme.md

 Clone this project and navigate to it via terminal.
 Run install script:

     chmod +x install.sh
-    ./install.sh
+    ./install_handsapp_ios_app_template.sh

-This script will copy the templates to `~/Library/Developer/Xcode/Templates/Project Templates/Private` where Xcode will be able to find them.
+This script will copy HandsApp project template to `~/Library/Developer/Xcode/Templates/Project Templates/HandsApp` where Xcode will be able to find it.

+    ./install_empty_swift_file_template.sh

+This script will copy empty file template to `~/Library/Developer/Xcode/Templates/File Templates/Source` where Xcode will be able to find it.

 ## Templates usage

+### Empty Swift File Template

+This template creates blank Swift file without headers and imports.

 ### HandsApp iOS App Template